Tips for Preventing Running Injuries: Essential Tips for Running Injury-Free

 by Joe Armeli | Doctor of Physical Therapy

 Are you a runner looking to stay healthy and injury-free?
 If so, you're in the right place.
 Running is an amazing form of exercise that offers tons of physical and mental health benefits.
-But unfortunately, it also carries a risk of injury.
+Unfortunately, it also carries a risk of injury.
 Whether you're an experienced runner or just starting, it's important to prevent running injuries and maintain your health and fitness.

 Common running injuries